Bruce Springsteen: 1987–1999: Tunnel of Love, Academy Award and Hall of Fame

-1999–2007: The Rising, Devils & Dust, and other releases

 Springsteen was inducted into the Rock and Roll Hall of Fame in 1999 by Bono (the lead singer of U2), a favor he returned in 2005.
 In 1999, Springsteen and the E Street Band reunited and began their extensive Reunion Tour, which lasted over a year.
 Highlights included a record sold-out, 15-show run at Continental Airlines Arena in East Rutherford, New Jersey and a ten-night, sold-out engagement at New York City's Madison Square Garden.
-A new song, "American Skin (41 Shots)", about the police shooting of Amadou Diallo, which was played at these shows proved controversial.
+A new song played at these shows, "American Skin (41 Shots)" (about the police shooting of Amadou Diallo), proved controversial.

+2002–2007: The Rising, Devils & Dust, and other releases

 In 2002, Springsteen released his first studio effort with the full band in 18 years, The Rising, produced by Brendan O'Brien.
 The album, mostly a reflection on the September 11 attacks, was a critical and popular success.
 The title track gained airplay in several radio formats, and the record became Springsteen's best-selling album of new material in 15 years.
 Kicked off by an early-morning Asbury Park appearance on The Today Show, The Rising Tour commenced; the band barnstormed through a series of single-night arena stands in the U.S. and Europe.
+Springsteen played an unprecedented 10 nights at Giants Stadium in New Jersey.
-Springsteen played an unprecedented 10 nights in Giants Stadium in New Jersey.
-At the 45th Annual Grammy Awards, The Rising won the Grammy for Best Rock Album and was nominated for the Grammy for Album of the Year.
-In addition, "The Rising" won the Grammy for Best Rock Song and for Best Male Rock Vocal Performance.
-It was also nominated for the Grammy Award for Song of the Year.
-Rolling Stone later named "The Rising" the 35th best song of the decade.
-VH1 placed it 81st on its list of the "100 Greatest Songs of the '00s".

-At the Grammy Awards of 2003, Springsteen performed the Clash's "London Calling" along with Elvis Costello, Dave Grohl, and E Street Band member Steven Van Zandt and No Doubt's bassist, Tony Kanal, in tribute to Joe Strummer.
-In 2004, Springsteen and the E Street Band participated in the Vote for Change tour, along with John Mellencamp, John Fogerty, the Dixie Chicks, Pearl Jam, R.E.M., Bright Eyes, the Dave Matthews Band, Jackson Browne, and other musicians.
+The Rising won the Grammy for Best Rock Album and was nominated for Album of the Year at the 45th Annual Grammy Awards in 2003.
+In addition, "The Rising" won the Grammy for Best Rock Song and for Best Male Rock Vocal Performance, and nominated for Song of the Year.
+At the ceremony, Springsteen performed the Clash's "London Calling" with Elvis Costello, Dave Grohl, and E Street Band member Steven Van Zandt and No Doubt's bassist, Tony Kanal, in tribute to Joe Strummer.
+In 2004, Springsteen and the E Street Band participated in the Vote for Change tour, with John Mellencamp, John Fogerty, the Dixie Chicks, Pearl Jam, R.E.M., Bright Eyes, the Dave Matthews Band, Jackson Browne, and other musicians.